 Glenarden is a somewhat small city located in the state of Maryland.
 With a population of 6,143 people and five constituent neighborhoods, Glenarden is the 114th largest community in Maryland.

 Unlike some cities, Glenarden isn’t mainly white- or blue-collar occupations dominate the local economy, Glenarden is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Glenarden is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Glenarden who work in office and administrative support (14.91%), business and financial occupations (7.79%), and management occupations (7.16%).
+Overall, Glenarden is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Glenarden who work in office and administrative support (13.05%), management occupations (10.51%), and food service (6.26%).

 Also of interest is that Glenarden has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Glenarden in 2010 was $27,508, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $110,032 for a family of four.
 However, Glenarden contains both very wealthy and poor people as well.

 Glenarden is a somewhat ethnically-diverse city.
 The people who call Glenarden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glenarden residents report their race to be Black or African-American, followed by White.
 Glenarden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.82% of the city’s residents.
-Important ancestries of people in Glenarden include African, Jamaican, Haitian, and Guyanese.
+Important ancestries of people in Glenarden include African, Jamaican, Liberian, and Sierra Leonean.

 The most common language spoken in Glenarden is English.
 Other important languages spoken here include Spanish and African languages.